 “. . . unexpected flashes of wisdom are a dependable feature of an ordinary life told impeccably well.
 Filled with casual advice and refreshing optimism, And… Just Like That: Essays on a Life Before, During and After the Law is a truly delightful read.”

 Mark lives with his wife Loren and their dog Emily in Denver Colorado.
-He hails from Queens, New York; New Hyde Park, New York; New Haven, Connecticut; Haverford, Pennsylvania; Topeka, Kansas; Manhattan, Kansas; Wamego, Kansas; Houston, Texas; Havertown, Pennsylvania; Kansas City, Missouri; and Fairway, Kansas.
-He schooled at Haverford College and Washburn University, and practiced commercial bankruptcy law at a number of his ports of call before moving on to his other endeavors in 2019.
-He has begun work on his next 3J bankruptcy mystery entitled “Automatic Stay.”
+He schooled at Haverford College and Washburn University, and practiced commercial bankruptcy law for almost 4 decades before moving on to writing, board service, and his photography and music.
+He has begun work on his next 3J legal thriller entitled “Unfair Discrimination.”

 Subscribe to Mark’s email list to stay up to date using the following form